Wokiri/nanostring/README.md

 The [python code (***data_retrieval.py***)](KidneyDataset/data_retrieval.py) which sits in the directory **KidneyDataset** plays the role of accessing the raw txt files from the appropriate [URL](http://nanostring-public-share.s3-website-us-west-2.amazonaws.com/GeoScriptHub/KidneyDataset/) *(given by Nanostring Spatial Omics)*, reading the contents of the text data, cleaning the data and writing both the txt file and a corresponding csv file into the same directory.

+A much quicker and perhaps an more effective method of downloading the data may be achieved by visiting http://127.0.0.1:8000/download-data/ when the local server has been started.
+It functions more or less as the refered python code above (which indeed it is) only there is an added friendly user interface by using the [URL](http://127.0.0.1:8000/download-data/)

 In so doing, it perfoms a few checks to minimize the possibilities of errors, i.e:
 - Upon execution, the code requires one to input the text name with the extension suffix included (e.g ***Cell_Types_for_Spatial_Decon.txt***).
 The code will here asses that the name is okay in the sense that there are no spaces between characters and that it has a .txt extension.
 - If this validation is not passed, the appropriate error message(s) is (are) printed out.